 The Fund will be investing a minimum of 80% of the Fund's NAV in the Target Fund and a maximum of 20% of the Fund's NAV in money market instruments and/or deposits.
-The Fund may also have the flexibility to invest in non-US related money market instruments and/or deposits.

 We may substitute the Target Fund with another fund that has a similar investment objective with the Fund, if, in our opinion, the Target Fund no longer meets the Fund's investment objective.
 However, this is subject to the Unit Holder's approval before such change is made.